-The Dean of Student Services or designee is authorized to suspend the student against whom a complaint is made for up to five (5) academic days, pending the Formal Disciplinary Hearing in instances in which the Due Process Hearing Meeting indicates a substantial threat to the good order, safety, or well-being of the college community.
-In instances where the student is non-responsive to the Due Process Pre-Hearing notice or extraordinary safety concerns, the Dean of Student Services is authorized to suspend the student for up to five (5) academic days.
+The Dean of Student Services or designee is authorized to suspend the student against whom a complaint is made, pending the Formal Disciplinary Hearing in instances in which the Due Process Hearing Meeting indicates a substantial threat to the good order, safety, or well-being of the college community.
+The student will remain on suspension until the outcome of the hearing is rendered, up to fifteen (15) academic days.